AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x07_friend_request_reaction.md

-# Create Friend Request | Client to Server
+# Friend Request Reaction | Client to Server

-## ID 0x06
+## ID 0x07

 Sent by client to server to create a friend request.
-Server will respond with [Create Friend Request | Server to Client](../serverToClient/0x06_create_friend.md).
+Server will respond with [Friend Request Reaction | Server to Client](../serverToClient/0x07_friend_request_reaction.md).

 <table>
     <thead>